 Spread 2-3 inches of MULCH around the bush to help maintain soil moisture and to keep weeds under control.
 Start FERTILIZING roses about two weeks after planting and follow a schedule based on label recommendations.
-Many roses require a regular spraying schedule for DISEASE CONTROL.
-Scout often for pests before deciding to use pesticides.
+Some roses, particularly Hybrid Tea, Grandiflora and Floribunda require a regular spraying schedule for DISEASE CONTROL.
+Scout often for pests and diseases before deciding to use pesticides/disease control.